google.com, pub-6815237629569877, DIRECT, f08c47fec0942fa0

 Were the Magicians Singled Out?

-But personally, I don't think it was Thoth that was being challenged.
-And the reason for this, deals with the Sacred Record specifically pointing out that the magicians were embarrassed and ashamed to stand before Moses - being that they too, were personally afflicted with the boils and sores: "And the magicians could not stand before Moses because of the boils, for the boils were on the magicians and on all the Egyptians." - Exodus 9:11
+But I don't think it was Thoth that God was challenging.
+The reason for this deals with the Sacred Record explicitly pointing out that the magicians were embarrassed and ashamed to stand before Moses - is that they, too, were personally afflicted with the boils and sores: "And the magicians could not stand before Moses because of the boils, for the boils were on the magicians and on all the Egyptians." - Exodus 9:11

 The apostle Paul seems to confirm this point of view: "Now as Jannes and Jambres [the Egyptian magicians] resisted Moses, so do these also resist the truth: men of corrupt minds, disapproved concerning the faith; but they will progress no further, for their folly will be manifest to all, as theirs also was." - 2 Timothy 3:8,9